sarathme/Day35_MongoDB/Q-04-Products_with_price_greater_than_equal_to_500.md

 # Tasks

 ## Q4.
-Find the product price which are between 400 to 800
+List the four product which are greater than 500 in price

 ### Query Command